FireElementalNE/Jigoku-Shoujo-Website/README.md

 Jigoku-Shoujo-Website
 =====================

-A perl SCI script to recreate the Jigoku shoujo website!!!
+A perl CGI script to recreate the Jigoku shoujo website!!!